 Length: 2 hours

 This ROCK Methodology training session offers an easy-to-remember, research-informed framework.
 This approach equips anyone—professionals, caregivers, educators, or community members—with four practical, compassionate tools they can use to support a grieving person of any age.
-Grief is hard, and too many people feel unsure of what to do or say.
-The ROCK Methodology offers clear guidance that builds confidence, deepens connection, and helps ensure no one has to navigate loss alone.
-Grief is hard.
-Be someone’s ROCK.

 Price: $400